kroll-j/graphcore/spec.rst

   are no nodes in the graph, or all nodes are part of circles, the empty set is returned.

 list-leaves
-  **FIXME** list all nodes that have no successors, as a single column data-set.
+  list all nodes that have no successors, as a single column data-set.
 If there are no nodes in the graph, or all nodes are part of circles, the empty set is returned.

 Operator Overview